Project funds should be closed in a timely way to satisfy obligations to the sponsor and university accounting.

 The PI is responsible for the timely submission of the final technical report.

 A copy of the cover letter or e-mail transmitting the final technical report should be sent to the Research Accounting Services Research Accountant for the file.

 prepares the project financial report, often in consultation with the PI.
 In order to prepare financial reports within the time period specified by the award, the PI must ensure that all expenses have posted to the project.

 Most sponsors require the University to disclose any inventions made pursuant to the project work at the close of the project.
-For more information on this process, please visit the Drexel Ventures website.
+For more information on this process, please visit the Drexel Applied Innovation website.